phuctm97/n8n-nodes-pdfvector/README.md

 # n8n-nodes-pdfvector

 This is an n8n community node.
-It lets you use PDFVector in your n8n workflows.
+It lets you use PDF Vector in your n8n workflows.

-PDFVector is a powerful document processing and academic research API service.
+PDF Vector is a powerful document processing and academic research API service.
 It enables you to parse PDFs and Word documents into clean Markdown, extract structured data, and search across millions of academic publications from multiple databases.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.